-- Make sure your files (fastq or fastq.gz) are already stored in your Google Drive with your account.
+- Make sure your files (fastq or fastq.gz) are already stored in your Google Drive account.

 - Once the download is completed, log into Google Drive with your account.

-- The menu pops up and tap on "Browse"
+- In the menu that pops up, tap on Browse.

-- Once you enable "Drive", you can navigate your Google Drive and select a file.
+- Once you enable "Drive," you can navigate to your Google Drive account and select a file.

-- Once you upload all the files from Drive, you can submit your pipeline!
+- Once you upload all the files from Drive, you can submit your job to the pipeline!

 Studies show that quality filtering can greatly improve microbiome analysis results.
 Best practices on working with sequencing data include doing a series of QC steps to verify and even improve the quality of the data.
 Our Pre-processing QC pipeline was designed to run a quality check by default, so the user can run it without choosing any options and receive FastQC tables and graphs providing information on the quality of individual samples.
 After evaluating these results, the user can submit their files to an analysis pipeline or return to the QC pipeline to trim reads and merge read pairs as needed.